Cathodoluminescence workflow for STEM

 Angular-resolved emission pattern: The angle that a photon is emitted varies and will depend on the sample structure and mechanism that leads to the photon creation.
 In some applications, this is useful to measure the angular emission pattern to characterize the viewing angles of LEDs or displays, as well as to understand the interaction of light and matter.

-In semiconductors, cathodoluminescence is usually an intrinsic property whose luminescent features are associated with the material band gap, doping and crystal defects.
+In semiconductors, cathodoluminescence is usually an intrinsic property whose luminescent features are associated with the material band gap, doping, and crystal defects.
 However, the competitive nature of the cathodoluminescence generation process can complicate data interpretation.
 Specifically, recombination of electron-hole pairs and non-radiative recombination pathways (often via phonon-assisted processes) can perturb the measured intensity of spatially resolved cathodoluminescence profiles.
-Researchers frequently measures dislocation density in semiconductors where threading dislocations are centers of high non-radiative recombination rate and are revealed as dark spots in a cathodoluminescence image.
+Researchers frequently measure dislocation density in semiconductors where threading dislocations are centers of high non-radiative recombination rate and are revealed as dark spots in a cathodoluminescence image.
 The ability to correlate luminescence from individual quantum wells, discs and dots in the STEM opens the opportunity for complete characterization of novel device structures.

 The study of the optical properties of metal nanoparticles has attracted wide interest recently as novel optical device designs are proposed.
 Cathodoluminescence and low-loss electron energy loss spectroscopy (EELS) are proven to be key analytical techniques in understanding the basic interactions of light and matter.
 Cathodoluminescence in the TEM enables the local density of optical states to be revealed from individual nanoparticles at spatial resolutions far below the optical diffraction limit.

 Gaussian or Lorentzian curves are typically fit the acquired spectral peaks (in eV) during spectral analysis.
 This enables determination of the intensity, central wavelength, and full width half maximum (FWHM).
-In three-dimensional (spectrum image) datasets, you can apply curve fitting to every pixel within the dataset to extract distribution maps of particular luminescence centers (even if there is spectral overlaps with other features), and to reveal subtle shifts in the central wavelength or FWHM.
+In three-dimensional (spectrum image) datasets, you can apply curve fitting to every pixel within the dataset to extract distribution maps of particular luminescence centers (even if there are spectral overlaps with other features) and to reveal subtle shifts in the central wavelength or FWHM.
 This allows you to quantify compositional variation or stress.